springrain/zorm/README.md

 }

-//myReadWriteStrategy Database read-write strategy rwType=0 read,rwType=1 write
+// myReadWriteStrategy Database read-write strategy rwType=0 read,rwType=1 write
 // You can also set different keys through ctx to return the DBDao of the specified database func myReadWriteStrategy(ctx context.Context, rwType int) (*zorm.DBDao, error) {
 	// Return the required read/write dao based on your business scenario.
 This function is called every time a database connection is needed